Louise Nevelson

+Life and artistic career

-Early personal life
+1899–1920s: Early life

-Louise Nevelson was born Leah Berliawsky in 1899 in Pereiaslav, Poltava Governorate, Russian Empire, to Minna Sadie and Isaac Berliawsky, a contractor and lumber merchant.
+Louise Nevelson was born Leah Berliawsky in 1899 in Pereiaslav, Poltava Governorate, Russian Empire (present-day Kyiv Oblast, Ukraine), to Minna Sadie and Isaac Berliawsky, a contractor and lumber merchant.
 Even though the family lived comfortably, Nevelson's relatives had begun to leave the Russian Empire for America in the 1880s.

 The Berliawskys had to stay behind, as Isaac, the youngest brother, had to care for his parents.
 While still in Europe, Minna gave birth to two of Nevelson's siblings: Nathan (born 1898) and Anita (born 1902).
 On his mother's death, Isaac moved to the United States in 1902.
 After he left, Minna and the children moved to the Kiev area.
 According to family lore, young Nevelson was so forlorn about her father's departure that she became mute for six months.

 In 1905, Minna and the children emigrated to the United States, where they joined Isaac in Rockland, Maine.
 Isaac initially struggled to establish himself there, suffering from depression while the family settled into their new home.
 He worked as a woodcutter before opening a junkyard.
 His work as a lumberjack made wood a consistent presence in the family household, a material that would figure prominently in Nevelson's work.
 Eventually, he became a successful lumberyard owner and realtor.
-The family had another child, Lillian, in 1906.
-Nevelson was very close to her mother, who suffered from depression, a condition believed to be brought on by the family's migration from Russia and their minority status as a Jewish family living in Maine.
+Another child, Lillian, was born in 1906.
+Nevelson was very close to her mother, who suffered from depression, perhaps brought on by the family's migration from Russia and their minority status as a Jewish family living in Maine.
 Minna overly compensated for this, dressing herself and the children up in clothing "regarded as sophisticated in the Old Country".
 Her mother wore flamboyant outfits with heavy make-up; Nevelson described her mother's "dressing up" as "art, her pride, and her job", also describing her as someone who should have lived "in a palace".